rwblokzijl/stablecoin-survey/paper.md

 We first explain an economic model by which we can understand the various methods employed by different currencies.
 Then we explain the oldest concept of stabilisation, namely collateralisation.
-Finally, we explore open market operations utilised by modern central banks in order to stabilise the fiat currencies of today.
 This will define the relevant terms and give the necessary background to understand the different techniques used by the different stablecoins.

 ## The quantity theory of money